0x20/docs/docs/infra/cnc.md

 # Safety
 The machine has two E-stops (emergency stops).
 One is located on the x-axis gantry and another one on the electronics box.
 When pressed they cut the voltage to the spindle, motors and controller board.
-Extra informatino about implementation: It cuts off the controller board which also deprives the steppers of current.
+Extra information about implementation: It cuts off the controller board which also deprives the steppers of current.
 The spindle circuit is cut off using a seperate relay.

 ![E-stop gantry](./images/cnc_estop.jpg)